fukun07/neural-image-captioning/readme.md

 	THEANO_FLAGS=floatX=float32,device=cpu python train.py

-Then it will start to train a model using scene-specific contexts (**ss**).
-The compilig time for the first running may be long, you can take a cup of coffer or do something else. (to me, about 15min)
+Then it will start to train a model using scene-specific contexts (**ss** by default).
+The first compilig time may be long, you can do something else. (to me, about 15min)

 In SAVE_ROOT, now you can see a new directory named **mscoco-ss-nh512-nw512-mb64-V8843**.
 The model is trained on MSCOCO dataset with 512 LSTM hidden size, 512 word embedding size, 64 mini-batch size and 8843 vocalbulary size.

 The training will take hours to finish.
 If you cannot wait, you can skip to next step and use the pre-trained model provided by us.
 The model directory [mscoco-ss-nh512-nw512-mb64-V8843.zip](https://mega.nz/#!90wkSYwB!kIuWwplSD69vGzGDKKXiLIfhEQzrYwrqf7Kboh7X2kA) should be unzipped then placed under SAVE_ROOT.

 #### 5. generate caption
-To generate captions using the trained model, please run under codes/ :
+To generate captions using the trained model, please run **infer.py** under codes/ :

-	THEANO_FLAGS=floatX=float32,device=gpu python train.py
+	THEANO_FLAGS=floatX=float32,device=gpu python infer.py

 Like the training, you can choose the device as GPU or CPU.
 The image id and generated caption will be printed in the screen.
 You can visit [MSCOCO](http://mscoco.org/explore/) to see the images by searching with image id.